KJoshi31/TwitchGiveawayRandomizer/README.md

 # TwitchGiveawayRandomizer
-A Twitch application written in python for giveaways that streamers want to do.
+A Twitch application written in python that may be utlized by streamers for when they want to do giveaways